francissolangon/francissolangon/README.md

 ## Hello World!, I'm Francis👋

 I'm a Computer Science student and freelance graphic designer with a passion for both tech and creativity.
 I enjoy solving problems, creating clean visuals, and constantly learning new things.
-Whether I’m coding or designing, I strive to produce work that's both functional and visually striking
+Whether I’m coding or designing, I strive to produce work that's both functional and visually striking.

-My work blends creativity with logic
+My work blends creativity with logic.

 - 👩🏻‍💻 I’m currently working on ...
 - 🌱 I’m currently learning ...